thekid810/CypressTest/README.md

     npm run scenarioInChrome
     npm run scenarioInFirefox
     npm run scenarioInEdge
+Note:
-Note: The Report will be generated folder "Your Project location\cypress\cucumberReports\report.html\index.html"
+1. The Report will be generated folder "Your Project location\cypress\cucumberReports\report.html\index.html"
+2. Some Macbooks orrcur the error when generating report due to Permission Denied, if you see the error in your machine, please follow the link to fix https://github.com/cucumber/json-formatter/issues/24